matze-dd/Tex2txt/README.md

   changing inline maths to text, and German hyphen "= to - ;
   see LAB:SPELLING in script for line syntax
 - option --extr ma\[,mb,...\] (list of macro names)<br>
-  extract only arguments of these macros;
+  extract only first braced argument of these macros;
   useful, e.g., for check of foreign-language text and footnotes
 - option --lang xy<br>
   language de or en, default: de;